ln-komandur/nextcloud-on-ubuntu/README.md

          'overwrite.cli.url' => 'https://192.168.0.27/nextcloud',
          ```
 3. Restart apache server with `sudo systemctl restart apache2` and also reload it with `sudo systemctl reload apache2`
-4. Its very likely that the problem is still not resolved, and even the "Access through untrusted domain" page does not show up when accessing `https://192.168.0.27/nextcloud` through the browser.
+4. It's quite possible that the problem is still not resolved, and even the "Access through untrusted domain" page does not show up when accessing `https://192.168.0.27/nextcloud` through the browser.
-5. Try to access `https://192.168.0.27` and see if the apache default welcome page is shown with the configuration overview.
+5. In that case, try to access `https://192.168.0.27` and see if the apache default welcome page is shown with the configuration overview.
 If not, the problem is very likely that the server's `ufw` rules need to be updated.
 6. Add new UFW rules as below and repeat the step 5 (first) and 4 (after 5) above.
       1. `sudo ufw allow from 192.168.0.0/24 to any port 22 proto tcp`
       2. `sudo ufw allow from 192.168.0.0/24 to any port 80 proto tcp`
       2. `sudo ufw allow from 192.168.0.0/24 to any port 443 proto tcp`
 7. Remove the old `ufw` rules as appropriate after executing `sudo ufw status numbered` and deleting numbered rules with `sudo ufw delete #` (replace # with the rule number)